rafalkola/e-Commerce-Comparison/README.md

 # E-Commerce Comparison Project

 ## Overview
-This project conducts a comprehensive price and service comparison between popular e-commerce platforms (Amazon, eBay, and Empik) across different product categories.
+This project conducts a comprehensive price and service comparison between global e-commerce giants (Amazon and eBay) and a local platform (Empik) across different product categories.
+This comparison highlights the differences between international marketplace leaders and regional e-commerce solutions.
 Using web scraping techniques, the project collects and analyzes data on product prices, ratings, shipping costs, delivery times, and other relevant metrics.

 ## Project Structure